dovecot/documentation/source/configuration_manual/mail_location/obox/compression.rst

 However, the problem with this with obox is that the mail files are written compressed to fscache.
-On one hand this increases the fscache's file, but on the other hand it requres Dovecot to always uncompress the files before accessing them.
+On one hand this increases the fscache's file, but on the other hand it requires Dovecot to always uncompress the files before accessing them.

 This decompression uses a temporary file that is written to